Bringing more light and ease to all that you do.

 The designer of the Buddy Table Light, Mona Sharma, loves keeping things simple, honest, and enjoyable.

 A good tip for lighting in the home is to try to create a space that lets you focus on doing something you enjoy and/or work on.
 This was one of the key drivers when coming up with Buddy - having a light as well as a companion to help you do this.
 Who knew these times would come where WFH would make Buddy so much more relevant than before!!

-We love Buddy in Snow for its gentle, robot-buddy feel.
-Just like having your own droid companion while you save the world (or speed through your day’s work).
+We love Buddy in Snow for its gentle, robot-pal feel.
+Just like having your own droid companion while you save the world (or at least reply to emails on time).